 Another standout from Whisky Advocate, the Negro y Azul is for those who appreciate a bold, rich, and textured cocktail.
 This drink is built with añejo tequila and bourbon, but the secret ingredient is an egg white, which is shaken with the spirits to create a silky, smooth mouthfeel.
 The name, meaning “Black and Blue,” hints at its deep, honeyed character.
 It’s a luxurious and impressive cocktail that proves just how sophisticated a bourbon and tequila drink can be.

-Pick the Perfect Bourbon and Tequila for Cocktails
+How to Pick the Perfect Bourbon and Tequila

 The secret to a truly memorable cocktail isn’t a complicated recipe or a fancy shaker—it’s starting with high-quality spirits.
 When you’re mixing two bold flavors like bourbon and tequila, choosing the right bottles is the most important step.
 The goal is to find a pair that complements each other, creating a drink that’s more delicious and complex than either spirit would be on its own.
 Think of it as a conversation between the warm, rich notes of bourbon and the bright, earthy character of tequila.
 A great pairing allows both spirits to have their moment without one overpowering the other.
 It’s all about creating balance, and that process begins long before you start pouring.